 Laser resurfacing is usually

 outpatient surgery center.

-The time needed for healing and
+The time needed to heal and

-Typically, the wounded area will be pink, tender, and
+In most cases, the wounded area will be pink, tender, and

 swollen for at least several days.
 Cold packs and